- By Seawalls Unlimited

-The types of things you should be looking for differ greatly depending on the type of seawall you have, of course.
+The types of things you should look for depend on the type of seawall you have, of course.

-- With a steel seawall, watch out for leaks, cracks, and corrosion.
+- Steel seawall — Watch out for leaks, cracks, and corrosion.

-- With rip rap, look out for dislodged stones that you need to replace.
+- Rip rap — Look out for dislodged stones that you need to replace.

-- And with outcropping, you’ll want to look for separation in the joints between the slabs.
+- Outcropping — Check for separation in the joints between the slabs.

-For example, if your steel seawall is sagging, dipping, or bowing outwards, then there’s a good chance you need serious repair work, if not replacement altogether.
+For example, if your steel seawall is sagging, dipping, or bowing outward, then there’s a good chance you need serious repair work, if not replacement.

 And if you see indentations, pits, or holes forming near the seawall, then a breach in the wall may be allowing the soil to drain through into the water.
-In such a case, the wall would require significant repairs.
+In this case, the wall would require significant repairs.

-To prevent problems from escalating, we urge you to schedule regular seawall maintenance visits with a professional.
+To keep a minor problem from becoming major, consider scheduling regular seawall maintenance visits with an expert.
 Seawalls Unlimited in McHenry is the premier contractor for seawall installation, maintenance, and replacement services in the area.
-Give us a call at (815) 331-8830 to schedule a maintenance inspection.
+Give us a call at (815) 331-8830 to set up a maintenance inspection.

 Editor’s note: This blog was originally published on August 1, 2018, and was updated on June 20, 2019.